agentdr1/LA_MIL/README.md

 ## Local Attention Multiple Instance Learning - PyTorch

-Implementation of LA_MIL in PyTorch.
+Implementation Transformer architectures for Multiple Instance Learning (MIL) in PyTorch.
+Currently we have implemented a Graph Transformer for local attention ('LA_MIL') and a vanilla Transformer using global self attention ('GA_MIL').